 Choosing a regulator for Ohio sports betting

-Who will ultimately be the regulator for Ohio sports betting had been a long point of contention between the sponsors.
+Who will ultimately be the regulator for sports betting in Ohio had been a long point of contention between the sponsors.

 Eklund, co-sponsor Sean O’Brien, and Senate leadership wanted the Casino Control Commission.